tarun1000101/Anholor/README.md

 You can use them instead of buying new ones.
 After use, you can sell them to a recycler.
 You want to work on it, you work on it.
 I am doing this in my free time.
 Use your head or heart.
 God did not give you that for no reason.
+Don't be a copy.
+You might as well be a clone if you are.
+Nouryoku de Douryoku de Shouryoku.